EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 r4 e r5 sono uguali (hanno la stessa acl) e quindi non serve crittarle diversamente

 It is possible to create an encryption policy graph by exploiting the hierarchy among sets of users induced by the partial order relationship based on set containment (⊆)
-• If the system has a large number of users, the encryption policy has a large number of tokens and keys (2|U | − 1)
+• If the system has a large number of users, the encryption policy has a large number of tokens and keys ( at most 2|U | − 1) (we subtract the empty set).

-=⇒ inefﬁcient key derivation
+$\to$ inefﬁcient key derivation
-v5 [AB]

-r1

-A

-v1 [A]

-v6 [AC]

-v11 [ABC]

-B

-v2 [B]

-v7 [AD]

-v12 [ABD]

-C

-v3 [C]

-v8 [BC]

-v13 [ACD]

-r4

-D

-v4 [D]

-v9 [BD]

-v14 [BCD]

-r5

-r2

-v15 [ABCD]

-r3

-v10 [CD]

 Minimum encryption policy
-• Observation: user groups that do not correspond to any acl do not need to have a key
+Observation: user groups that do not correspond to any acl do not need to have a key.

-• Goal: compute a minimum encryption policy, equivalent to a given authorization policy, that minimize the number of tokens to be maintained by the server
+Goal: compute a minimum encryption policy, equivalent to a given authorization policy, that minimize the number of tokens to be maintained by the server.

-• Solution: heuristic algorithm based on the observation that:
+Solution: heuristic algorithm based on the observation that:
-◦ only vertices associated with user groups corresponding to actual acls need to be associated with a key
+- only vertices associated with user groups corresponding to actual acls need to be associated with a key;
-◦ the encryption policy graph may include only the vertices that are needed to enforce a given authorization policy, connecting them to ensure a correct key derivability
+- the encryption policy graph may include only the vertices that are needed to enforce a given authorization policy, connecting them to ensure a correct key derivability;
-◦ other vertices can be included if they are useful for reducing the size of the catalog
+- other vertices can be included if they are useful for reducing the size of the catalog.

 Construction of the key and token graph
 Start from an authorization policy A
 1. Create a vertex/key for each user and for each non-singleton acl (initialization)
 2. For each vertex v corresponding to a non-singleton acl, ﬁnd a cover without redundancies (covering)
 - for each user u in v.acl, ﬁnd an ancestor v′ of v with u ∈ v′ .acl

 3. Factorize common ancestors (factorization)

-Key and token graph – Example
-A
-B
-C
-D

-r1
-0
-1
-0
-0

-r2
-1
-1
-1
-0

-r3
-0
-1
-1
-1

-r4
-1
-1
-1
-1

-r5
-1
-1
-1
-1

-Initialization
-v1 [A]

-v5 [ABC]

-v2 [B]

-v3 [C]

-v4 [D]

-v7 [ABCD]

-v6 [BCD]

-Key and token graph – Example
-A
-B
-C
-D
-Initialization
-v1 [A]

-v5 [ABC]

-r3
-0
-1
-1
-1

-r4
-1
-1
-1
-1

-r5
-1
-1
-1
-1

-v5 [ABC]

-v2 [B]

-v3 [C]

-v4 [D]

-r2
-1
-1
-1
-0

-Covering
-v1 [A]

-v2 [B]

-r1
-0
-1
-0
-0

-v7 [ABCD]

-v6 [BCD]

-v3 [C]

-v4 [D]

-v7 [ABCD]

-v6 [BCD]

-Key and token graph – Example
-A
-B
-C
-D
-Initialization
-v1 [A]

-v5 [ABC]

-r3
-0
-1
-1
-1

-r4
-1
-1
-1
-1

-v7 [ABCD]

-v6 [BCD]

-r5
-1
-1
-1
-1
-Factorization

-v5 [ABC]

-v1 [A]

-v2 [B]

-v3 [C]

-v4 [D]

-r2
-1
-1
-1
-0

-Covering
-v1 [A]

-v2 [B]

-r1
-0
-1
-0
-0

-v2 [B]

-v3 [C]

-v4 [D]

-v7 [ABCD]

-v6 [BCD]

-v5 [ABC]

-v8 [BC]

-v3 [C]

-v4 [D]

-v7 [ABCD]

-v6 [BCD]

-75/268
+An example of a key and token graph.

+slide

-Key assignment and encryption schema φ and catalog v1 [A]
+Key assignment and encryption schema φ and catalog

-v2 [B]

-v5 [ABC]

-v8 [BC]

-v3 [C]

-v7 [ABCD]

-v4 [D]

-u
-A
-B
-C
-D

-φ (u)
-v1 .l
-v2 .l
-v3 .l
-v4 .l

-r
-r1
-r2
-r3
-r4 ,r5

-v6 [BCD]

-φ (r)
-v2 .l
-v5 .l
-v6 .l
-v7 .l

-source destination token_value
-v1 .l
-v5 .l
-t1,5
-v8 .l
-t2,8
-v2 .l
-v3 .l
-v8 .l
-t3,8
-v6 .l
-t4,6
-v4 .l
-v7 .l
-t5,7
-v5 .l
-v7 .l
-t6,7
-v6 .l
-v8 .l
-v5 .l
-t8,5
-v6 .l
-t8,6
-v8 .l
+slide

 Multiple owners and policy changes
 • When multiple owners need to share their data, the use of a key agreement method allows two data owners to share a secret key for subsequent cryptographic use [DFJPPS-10]
-• When authorizations dynamically change, the data owner needs
+• When authorizations dynamically change, the data owner needs to:
-to:
 ◦ download the resource from the server
 ◦ create a new key for the resource
 ◦ decrypt the resource with the old key
 ◦ re-encrypt the resource with the new key
 ◦ upload the resource to the server and communicate the public catalog updates

 =⇒ inefﬁcient
 • Possible solution: over-encryption

-Over-encryption [DFJPS-07]
+Over-encryption
 • Resources are encrypted twice
-◦ by the owner, with a key shared with the users and unknown to the server (Base Encryption Layer - BEL level)
-◦ by the server, with a key shared with authorized users (Surface Encryption Layer - SEL level)
+◦ by the owner, with a key shared with the users and unknown to the server (Base Encryption Layer - BEL level) ◦ by the server, with a key shared with authorized users (Surface Encryption Layer - SEL level)

+# QUI

 • To access a resource a user must know both the corresponding BEL and SEL keys
 • Grant and revoke operations may require
-◦ the addition of new tokens at the BEL level
+◦ the addition of new tokens at the BEL level;
-◦ the update of the SEL level according to the operations performed
+◦ the update of the SEL level according to the operations performed.

 BEL and SEL structures
 • BEL.
 At the BEL level we distinguish two kinds of keys: access